-In order to be accredited through the American Society of Appraisers, a qualified appraiser must pass an intense written examination, submit an appraisal report according to USPAP standards for peer review, take four machinery and equipment appraisal courses with tests, pass the USPAP training, and undergo screening for his/her ethical behavior.
-Therefore, a certified and qualified appraiser will have already been fully vetted by the standard setting bodies of the profession, verifying to potential clients of that appraiser to their competence, experience, ethics, and professionalism.
+In order to be accredited through the American Society of Appraisers, a qualified Senior ASA appraiser must have a minimum of five years of experience, pass an intense written examination, submit an appraisal report according to USPAP standards for peer review, take several machinery and equipment appraisal courses with exams, including USPAP training, and undergo screening for his or her ethical behavior.
+Every two years their USPAP training is updated and every five years a minimum of 100 hours of ongoing education is required.